growwithgooglema/mbtaccess/CONTRIBUTING.md

   - Configure Git to use your key for local commits with `git config --global user.signingkey <keynumber>`
   - Export your GPG public key with `gpg --armor --export <keynumber>`
   - Copy the GPG public key and paste into GitHub in the settings menu.

+### Slack

+We use our [Grow with Google Slack workspace](https://gwgnanodegrees.slack.com/) for planning meetings and other informal messaging.

 ---